AnkilP/ankilp.github.io/site/content/posts/poems.md

 Sell me my soul back to
 Harmonize this brash instrument to beating organ
 ~~~
-I love jazz and I absolutely love playing the alto sax.
-The way I connect to the music with a piano is through the sound and my hands but with wind instruments, it also involved my breath, the giver of life, to make music.
-That connection has always been very special for me.
+I love jazz and playing the alto sax.
+I especially love the way I connect to the music with the saxophone: it involves my breath, the giver of life, to make music.
 ~~~
 Work